BlogCI/CD

 Where this goes next

 Scanning is table stakes.
 The next moves are signing what passed (Cosign), verifying signatures at admission (Kyverno), and generating SBOMs so the next log4shell takes you minutes to triage, not days.
-The course below covers the full sequence.
+The Secure CI/CD with GitLab course covers the full sequence — scanning, signing, SBOMs and policy gates end to end.

 Go deeper in a courseSecure CI/CD with GitLabScanning, signing, SBOMs and policy gates — end to end.View course